Relativistically intense XUV radiation from laser-illuminated near-critical plasmas: Divergence, brilliance and intensity

-In this spirit, we have carried out a parameter scan in $S$ and $\theta$ with the 2D3V PIC code \textsc{epoch}~\cite{Epoch}.
-For all simulations, the laser is focussed to a spot with waist $4\,\micron$ at the plasma surface and peak intensity $5\times10^{21}\,\Wcm^{-2}$ ($a_0 = 60.4$).
-Its temporal profile and wavelength are the same as in the 1D simulations: $\sin^2$ with FWHM $15\,\fs$ and $\lambda = 1\,\micron$ respectively.
-The simulation domain, $[0,16]\times[-3,24]\lambda$ in the $x$ and $y$-directions, contains electron-ion plasma ($Z/A = 0.05$) in the region $y \leq 0$.
+To determine the angular divergence and brilliance of the XUV pulse so generated, we have carried out a parameter scan over $0.5 \leq S < 15$ and $40^\circ \leq \theta \leq 75^\circ$ at fixed intensity $I_0 = 5\times10^{21}\,\Wcm^{-2}$ using the 2D3V PIC code \textsc{epoch}~\cite{Epoch}.
+For all simulations described in this section, the laser is plane-polarized and focussed to a spot with waist $w_0 = 4\,\micron$ at the plasma surface.
+Its temporal profile and wavelength are the same as in the 1D simulations: $\cos^2$ with FWHM duration $15\,\fs$ and $\lambda = 1\,\micron$ respectively.
+The simulation domain, $[0,16]\times[-3,24]\lambda$ in the $x$ and $z$-directions, contains electron-ion plasma ($Z/A = 0.5$) in the region $z \leq 0$ with initial temperature $100\,\eV$.
 The resolution varies between 200 and 500 cells per $\lambda$, and the number of particles per cell between 24 and 48 for each species.
 The laser is injected from the left boundary at an angle $\theta$ to the target normal; to reduce the length of plasma, and so the number of computational particles, required to model the interaction, the simulation domain moves along $x$ with velocity $c\sin\theta$.
-The amplitude and harmonic content of the reflected light is analysed once the pulse has moved a perpendicular distance of $12\,\micron$ from the plasma surface.
-The explored range is $0.5 \leq S < 15$ and $30^\circ \leq \theta \leq 70^\circ$.
+The electric-field amplitude and harmonic content of the reflected light is analyzed once the pulse has moved a perpendicular distance of $12\,\micron$ from the plasma surface.
+Preplasma is added in the same way as for the 1D simulations, by including a linear density ramp of length $L$ in front of the bulk plasma.

 In moving from one to two spatial dimensions we encounter two new physical effects that alter the XUV generation process.
 The first is that the conservation of transverse kinetic momentum, which applies exactly in 1D, is lifted, leading to increased electron heating and reduction of the plasma reflectivity.
 Secondly, the variation in laser intensity across the plasma surface (or, equivalently, the variation in the effective $S$) leads to a spatially varying displacement of the electron-ion boundary and to wavefront curvature of the reflected light.
 Both of these effects are more pronounced for plasma of lower $S$.